-Visit the Templo Mayor in the zocalo
+Visit the Templo Mayor in the Zocalo

 In Mexico, the Zocalo is the main plaza or square in the center of town.
-Mexico City’s Zocalo is a popular destination because its home to the Templo Mayor, an Aztec Temple that dates back to the 14th century and was only recently discovered in the 1970’s when an electrical company found a monolith underground.
+Mexico City’s Zocalo is a popular destination because its home to the Templo Mayor, an Aztec Temple that dates back to the 14th century and was only recently discovered in the 1970s when an electrical company found a monolith underground.
 After the Spanish colonized Mexico, the Templo Mayor was destroyed and the Aztecs were forced to build a church in the same location from the remnants of their sacred temple.

-You can view some of the rituals that were performed, and has a massive museum with artifacts from this site and other surrounding sites.
-If you prefer to simply stop and admire the museum there is a platform that overlooks some of the ruins for free, although the museum is well worth the low entrance fee.
+They explained some of the rituals that were likely performed and had a massive museum with artifacts.
+If you prefer to simply stop and admire the museum there is a platform that overlooks some of the ruins for free.
+Although the museum is well worth the low entrance fee.

 Walk the historic center

 The historic center of Mexico City is absolutely beautiful.
 It’s home to several museums as well as beautiful buildings including the Palacio Postal and Palacio de Bellas Artes.
 The Post office is by far the grandest post office we’ve ever been in.
 It’s adorned with marble, gold, and gorgeous mid-century modern architecture.

-Also stop by the Plaza de la Constitución which is where the opening scene of Jame’s Bond Spectare was filmed.
-In the center of the Plaza you will find the National Palace which is the Federal building for Mexico City.
+Also, stop by the Plaza de la Constitución which is where the opening scene of James Bond Spectare was filmed.
+In the center of the Plaza, you will find the National Palace which is the Federal building for Mexico City.
 You can enter with your passport, and admire one of Diego Rivera’s murals.

 Take some time to walk the streets.
 It seems every calle or avenida has a unique building filled with character.
 Lots of buildings are adorned with ornate Spanish tiles, including the famous tiled house, or La Casa de Azulejos.

-visit the Teotihuacan pyramids
+Visit the Teotihuacan Pyramids

-These pyramids belong to an unknown civilization by the Aztecs that date as far back to 300 BC.
-If you’re planning a trip here, make sure to read our guide to visiting the Teotihuacan pyramids to help you prepare.
-It’s 100% worth a visit and is a must in our Mexico City travel guide!
+These pyramids belong to an unknown civilization by the Aztecs that date as far back as 300 BC.
+If you’re planning a trip here, make sure to read our guide to help you prepare.
+It’s 100% worth a visit and is a must in our Mexico City travel guide.

-Xochimilco is a UNESCO World Heritage cite about 45 minutes south of Mexico City.
-It’s home to a series of canals and manmade islands that date back thousands of years, originally created by the Aztec for growing crops.
-This is a super popular activity for tourists, and is definitely on the top of the list for must do activities in a Mexico City travel guide.
-You can take a leisure boat ride through the canals or take an eco-tour like we did with De La Chinampas.
-We thoroughly enjoyed getting to learn about this history of this area and the importance it plays in supporting Mexico City’s ecosystem.
+Xochimilco is a UNESCO World Heritage site about 45 minutes south of Mexico City.
+It’s home to a series of canals and manmade islands that date back thousands of years.
+They were originally created by the Aztecs for growing crops.
+Today they are a popular activity for tourists and a must-do activity when visiting Mexico City.

-eat delicious food
+Eat delicious food

 - Rosetta – One of Mexico City’s finer dining establishments in the Roma neighborhood.

-visit a museum
+Visit a museum

 Mexico City has more museums than any other capital city in the world, over 150 to be exact.
-The most famous museums to visit are the Frieda Khalo Museum which is actual home and while we were unable to visit this trip, is high on our suggested stops based on recommendations from others.
+The most famous museums to visit are the Frida Kahlo Museum which is located in her residence.
+While we were unable to visit this trip, is high on our suggested stops based on recommendations from others.
 The Anthropology Museum also came highly recommended.